REST client examples

 • Configure the mTLS connection.

-• Connect with Cumulocity IoT via a mTLS protocol.
+• Connect with Cumulocity via a mTLS protocol.

 • Generate a JWT token after successful authentication using X.509 certificates.